jwstegemann/fritz2-docs/Validation.md

 ---
 # Validation

-Accepting user-input it is of course a good idea to valid the data, before processing it any further.
+Accepting user-input it is of course a good idea to validate the data, before processing it any further.

 To do validation in fritz2 you first have to implement the interface `Validator`.
 This interface takes three type-parameters:
 * the type of data to validate